peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Negative_Binomial_Distribution></a>
 ### Negative Binomial Distribution

 The following method generates a random integer that follows a negative binomial distribution.
-This number expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success in each case is `p` (which can be greater than 0, never, and equal to or less than 1, always, and which can be 0.5, meaning an equal chance of success or failure).
+This number expresses the number of failures that have happened after seeing a given number of successes (expressed as `successes` below), where the probability of a success in each case is `p` (where `p <= 0` means never, `p >= 1` means always, and `p = 0.5` means an equal chance of success or failure).

 **Example:** If `p` is 0.5 and `successes` is 1, the negative binomial distribution models the task "Flip a coin until you get tails, then count the number of heads."